 Finding Animal Tracks

-As soon as she was done with all the measuring, she jumped up ready to go outside and find animal tracks in our own yard.
+As soon as she was done with all the measuring, my daughter jumped up ready to go outside and find animal tracks in our own yard.
 The unfortunate fact was that we did this activity on a day shortly after the snow had melted and the weather had once again plunged below 0 degrees Fahrenheit.
 (This is a frequent occurrence, one of the down sides of living in Chicagoland.)
 She was undaunted.
 We bundled up and headed outside, although I admit we only made it about 7 minutes before we both ran back inside!

 Despite our rushed search for animal tracks, we were successful!
 Right away we found a frozen-in-mud print that was less than inch long and definitely resembled the squirrel track on our activity sheet.
 Strawberry was so excited!
 We also found numerous paw prints that were similar to the cat print on our recording sheet.
 (Certain to be left by either the stray cats we can’t get out of our yard or the neighbor’s own cats!)